Wednesday, November 29

 Agile Estimating And Planning

-The speaker at last nights MXPEG Meeting reviewed Agile Estimating And Planning by Mike Cohn.
+The speaker at last nights Melbourne eXtreme Programming Enthusiasts Group meeting reviewed Agile Estimating and Planning by Mike Cohn.

 He attended a course run by the author.
 The speaker showed everyone planning poker cards that Mike Cohn gives out.
 They were a big hit.